 The main unifying element amongst all forms of abstract art is that the work is non-objective and non-representational.
 This means that the artwork does not intentionally look like anything.
 Abstract art can be based on a form that exists in reality, or it can be based purely on the imagination.
 In abstract art, the process is often just as important (if not more important in the experience of the artist), than the final product.
 There are many ways that an artist can apply paint to an abstract painting, such as rolling, brushing, splattering, dripping, scraping or soaking the paint.
 Their brushstrokes may be rough and choppy, or fine and delicate.
 They may work entirely intuitively, creating the abstract painting off the top of their head.
 Or they might take the pre-planned approach, carefully penciling in the details before putting the brush to canvas.
 In addition, abstract artists can also attach sand or other forms of texture to the canvas to create an added dimension to the artwork.

-To quote the man credited as being the "first" abstract artist in Western art, Wassily Kandinsky:
+Here'a a quote from the man credited as being the "first" abstract artist in Western art:

 Click to return to the Abstract Art Table of Contents, where you can...